-Before leading the Product Development organization, Sinnett served as vice president and chief project engineer for the 787 program.
-He led the effort for 787-8 and 787-9 airplane delivery including flight test, technical configuration of the airplane, product integrity and safety.
-Sinnett had served on the 787 program since its inception, previously in the position of chief systems engineer and vice president of Systems.
+Sinnett previously led the New Mid-Market Airplane program and the Product Strategy & Future Airplane Development team.
+Earlier Sinnett served as vice president and chief project engineer for the 787 Dreamliner program.
+He led the effort for 787-8 and 787-9 airplane delivery, including flight test, technical configuration of the airplane, product integrity and safety.
 He also served as the senior chief engineer of Airplane Systems for Boeing Commercial Airplanes.

 Sinnett joined Boeing in 1991 and held progressively more responsible positions in engineering, including 747 and 767 avionics and flight deck design, and avionics design responsibilities during the 777 and the Next-Generation 737 development programs.
 Sinnett began his aerospace career at the McDonnell Aircraft Company in 1982 in the Engineering Cooperative Education Program.

 Sinnett was named a Royal Aeronautical Society Fellow in March 2011 and an American Institute of Aeronautics and Astronautics Associate Fellow in January 2012.
 He was elected to the National Academy of Engineering in 2016.